vircadia/vircadia-docs-sphinx/docs/source/create/entities/web-entity.rst

 Play media in a Web Entity
 ##############################

-Web entities can play a number for different media formats through embedded players.
+Web entities can play a number of different media formats through embedded players.

 .. contents:: On This Page
     :depth: 1